CSI-GPT: Integrating Generative Pre-Trained Transformer with Federated-Tuning to Acquire Downlink Massive MIMO Channels: Simulation Results

 \subsection{Performance of Proposed Generative Pre-Training}

 We evaluate the performance of generative pre-training on SWTCAN at $\rho\! =\!
 8$ and $B\! =\!
 512$, 1024 and 2048 bits with the value of $l$ in (\ref{loss2}) set to 0.00025.
 We assume that the BS has 6000 CDL-A CSI samples, which are obtained from the channel model generator.
 But the true CSI distribution in the BS's cell follows a different CDL-B distribution.
 The BS only has 120 high-quality CDL-B samples, which are obtained from the uplink CE.
-We compare the proposed scheme and three benchmark schemes for ablation study. \textbf{Scheme~A}: We pre-train SWTCAN with 6000 CDL-A samples. \textbf{Scheme~B}: We pre-train SWTCAN with 120 CDL-B samples. \textbf{Scheme~C}: We train VAE-CSG with 120 CDL-B samples, and then use it to generate 6000 CSI samples to pre-train SWTCAN.
+We compare the proposed scheme and three benchmark schemes for ablation study. \textbf{Scheme~A}: We pre-train SWTCAN with 6000 CDL-A samples. \textbf{Scheme~B}: We pre-train SWTCAN with 120 CDL-B samples. \textbf{Scheme~C}: We pre-train SWTCAN with 6000 CDL-A samples, fine-tune it with 120 CDL-B samples.

+\textbf{Scheme~D}: We train VAE-CSG with 120 CDL-B samples, and then use it to generate 6000 CSI samples to pre-train SWTCAN.
 By contrast, in the \textbf{Proposed} scheme, we pre-train VAE-CSG with 6000 CDL-A samples, fine-tune it with 120 CDL-B samples, and finally generate 6000 CSI samples to pre-train SWTCAN.
 These four pre-training schemes are tested on 2000 CDL-B samples, and the pre-training test NMSEs are compared in Table~\ref{part2}.
 It can be seen that the proposed VAE-CSG outperforms the other three benchmark schemes, demonstrating its effectiveness.
 Based on the proposed pre-training strategy, the performance of SWTCAN at $\rho\! =\!
 8$ and $B\! =\!
-2048$ bits reaches the NMSE of -9.3678\,dB, which is still a bit short of -15.7\,dB shown in Fig.~\ref{fig6a}.
+2048$ bits reaches the NMSE of -9.3678\,dB, which is still a bit short of -15.7\,dB shown in Fig.~\ref{fig4a}.
 Therefore, we use federated-tuning to further improve the performance.